thomaslin2020/uncertainty/README.md

 - U(555,55) rounded to 3 sig figs = U(555,60)
 - U(555,55) rounded to 2 sig figs = U(560,60)

+**Computational Graphs**

+Computational graphs provide a way for visualizing the process of calculating uncertainties while combining operations with the same operator.

+You may be interested in this if:

+- You've just started learning about calculating uncertainty values and would like to visualize the intermediate steps of the calculation
+- You need to know the intermediate steps of a calculation
+- You would like to visualize the order of operators in a calculation (Computer Science)

 - *Note: No computational graphs (show progress) will be generated for calculations with only real number values (no constants and uncertainty values).*